-The Prevention Framework The Prevention Framework, developed by EVERFI's Campus Prevention Network, defines the elements of a comprehensive approach to Inclusive Excellence, and the ways in which those elements build to an effective diversity, equity, and inclusion program.
-Programming Prevention training, programs and communication strategies that maximize engagement and drive impact
+The Prevention Framework

+The Prevention Framework, developed by Vector Solutions' Campus Prevention Network, defines the elements of a comprehensive approach to Inclusive Excellence, and the ways in which those elements build to an effective diversity, inclusion, and belonging program.

+Programming

+Prevention training, programs and communication strategies that maximize engagement and drive impact

+Policy

-Policy The values and expectations of the organization, and the-system of accountability to uphold and enforce them Critical Processes Using goal setting, strategic planning, and data analysis to inform and evaluate prevention work Institutionalization System-wide buy-in, visible commitment, and investment in effective prevention initiatives
+The values and expectations of the organization, and thesystem of accountability to uphold and enforce them

+Critical Processes

+Using goal setting, strategic planning, and data analysis to inform and evaluate prevention work

+Institutionalization

+System-wide buy-in, visible commitment, and investment in effective prevention initiatives

-About Diversity, Equity, and Inclusion for Students
+About Diversity, Inclusion, and Belonging for Students

-The Benefits of Working with EVERFI
+The Benefits of Working with Vector Solutions

--------------------------------------

 Proven Efficacy

-Nine independent studies have been published demonstrating the efficacy of EVERFI online programs.
+Nine independent studies have been published demonstrating the efficacy of Vector online programs.
 Our approach improves knowledge, attitudes, and behaviors.

 True Expertise

 Our team includes public health professionals, administrators from student affairs, campus prevention offices, legal experts, and more.
 Extend your team by partnering with ours.

 Beyond Compliance

 Our online programs are built by prevention and compliance experts to meet and exceed requirements from Title IX, Clery Act, and EDGAR part 86.

 Data Driven

 Our data and analytics provide real-time access to attitudinal and behavioral data from your unique populations, and national benchmarks to assess needs and strengths.

-Built in Collaboration

-with leading researchers and campus prevention experts including subject matter experts from our Diversity, Equity, and Inclusion Advisory Board.

 Informed by Emerging Research

 on evidence-based practice (e.g., social norms approach, bystander intervention, cultural competency).

 Learner-Centered Design

 of content that utilizes positive framing with all topic areas that is always inclusive and relevant to contemporary audiences.

-OUR IDENTITIES INFLUENCE OUR PERSPECTIVE Now think about some of the other facets of your identity - The combination of a person's identities - including their ones that you have less control over, like your race and ethnicity.
-How do these different aspects of your identities want to pursue? gender, sexual orientation, race, ethnicity, age, and group affiliations - can help shape their thoughts on a variety of nfluence how you approach important decisions in your life, important issues (like politics and education).
-A person's like the college or university you attend or the career you identities can also affect their perception of sexual violence, as well as their degree of awareness about or personal experience with this issue.
+Built in Collaboration

+with leading researchers and campus prevention experts including subject matter experts from our Diversity, inclusion, and belonging Advisory Board.

-EVERFI Diversity, Equity, and Inclusion for Students Course Map Introduction Instructions Welcome Pages Introduction to Course Pre-Course Survey (Survey 1) Pre-Course Quiz 2.
+Diversity, Inclusion, and Belonging for Students Course Map

+1. IntroductionInstructionsWelcome PagesIntroduction to Course Pre-Course Survey (Survey 1) Pre-Course Quiz 2.
 Identities Personal Identity Managing Multiple Identities Identity Transitions Assumptions and Stereotypes Part 1 3.
-Power, Privilege &amp; Oppression Power Privilege Oppression Bias 4.
+Power, Privilege &amp; OppressionPowerPrivilegeOppressionBias 4.
 Creating a Culture of Respect Exclusion &amp; Discrimination Allyship Active Listening Apologizing Self-care 5.
-Conclusion Institutional Policy Agreement Institutional &amp; Local Resources Closing Letter &amp; Video Survey 2 Post-Course Exam Intersession Part 2 Survey 3
+ConclusionInstitutional Policy AgreementInstitutional &amp; Local ResourcesClosing Letter &amp; Video Survey 2 Post-Course Exam Inte ersession Part 2 Survey 3